 7. Jacks Blow Hole

 The 1-hour return track is an easy one yet it hides an impressive secret.
-The blow hole has been carved by the sea eroding the stone underground until breaching out to the surface at Jacks Blow Hole over 200 metres inland!
-The shear sound alone is reason enough to take on this walk.
+The blowhole has been carved by the sea eroding the stone underground until breaching out to the surface at Jacks Blow Hole over 200 metres inland!
+The sheer sound alone is reason enough to take on this walk.

 Location: 10km from Owaka.
 Turn off the main road (Owaka Highway) into Pounawea Road and follow for 850 metres to the turn into Hinahina Road.
 Follow Hinahina Road for 6km then turn into Jacks Bay Road.